 What would be economical in the long term for these countries, then?
 Manage controlled cutting of their forests, followed by reforestation or getting fuel at exorbitant and ever fluctuating prices.
 But then, setting the hand on the current fuel structure would play havoc on their respective national budgets and never-ending debt.

 The Ukraine conflict has unmasked the truth and hypocrisy of some of these countries gassing African nations.
 Coal is making a comeback in Europe out of necessity, a complete U-turn in the policies, albeit temporary, as they put it.
-Nevertheless, it shows a lack of commitment… whether it will be temporary or not, the message it sends out is that it’s ok for them to go off track if it suits them and that this small hiccup will not make a huge difference in the long term.
+Nevertheless, it shows a lack of commitment… whether it will be temporary or not, the message it sends out is that it’s okay for them to go off track if it suits them and that this small hiccup will not make a huge difference in the long term.
 In the meantime, they maintain to find other solutions or rather debatable distractions, such as the carbon-offset plan and the loss-and-damage fund.

 “What happened in Pakistan will not stay in Pakistan.”
 This is a quote from the Pakistan Prime Minister’s speech at COP27.
 But let’s admit it, as long as your front porch is not flooded, you are not bothered, believing you have enough time – that seems to be the general policy.